RodBarenco/rssaggregator/README.md

 I have initiated the setup for a test suite but have not yet written the actual tests.
 Adding a comprehensive test suite is an essential step to ensure the reliability and correctness of the application.
 Feel free to contribute by adding appropriate tests.

+## Caveat

+To modify the files rss.go, ./db/post.go, and scraper.go according to the structure of an XML or any other file you wish to aggregate, follow these steps:

+Open the file rss.go and locate the code responsible for parsing the XML feed.
+This code should be responsible for extracting relevant information from the XML and creating blog posts.
+Modify this code to match the structure of the XML or the file you want to aggregate.

+Similarly, open the file ./db/post.go and find the code that handles storing the blog posts in the database.
+Adjust this code to ensure that the extracted information from the XML or the file is stored correctly in the database.

+Finally, open the file scraper.go and identify the code that initiates the scraping process.
+Make any necessary changes to this code to fetch the XML or the desired file from the URL https://wagslane.dev/index.xml or any other URL you wish to use for aggregation.

+By modifying these three files (rss.go, ./db/post.go, and scraper.go), you can customize the structure and source of the content you want to aggregate.
+Ensure that the modifications align with the structure of the XML or the file you intend to use.

+If you have any further questions, feel free to ask!

 ## Getting Started

 To get started with the project, follow these steps: